Freedom in the World

 The PLD’s Danilo Medina was victorious in the presidential election held on May 20, 2012, winning 51 percent of the vote and defeating PRD candidate Hipólito Mejia; Fernández was barred by the constitution from seeking another consecutive term.
 Medina took office in August, pledging to reduce poverty, improve the country’s educational system, and expand infrastructure projects.

-The three main political parties are the ruling PLD, the opposition PRD, and the smaller PRSC.
+Since the mid-1990s, Dominican politics have been defined by competition between the PLD, the opposition PRD, and the smaller PRSC.

 Constitutional guarantees regarding religious and academic freedom are generally observed.